Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/intro_slides.md

 ## Learning Goals of the Chapter

-- Know the need of developing testing infrastructure for simulation software.
+- Explain why developing tests is crucial.
 - Explain the concepts of unit testing, integration testing and regression testing with the perspective of simulation software.
 - Write tests using the Python libraries `pytest` and `unittest`.
 - Write tests in C++ using `Boost.Test`.